CtrlAltKismet/Sprout-and-Spark/README.md

 The main audience includes parents and carers of children with SEN, educators, and community supporters who wish to learn more, get involved, or donate to help sustain the service.

-## Features

-- Accessible navigation on all pages.
-- Visual, engaging workshops listings.
-- SEN support information for each activity.
-- Easy-to-use booking form.
-- Fully mobile and tablet responsive.
-- Alt-text for all images.
-- Fonts optimized for readability.
-- A complementative colour pallete across all web pages.
-- Links to external websites for further support for families.
-- A gallery updated after each event to encourage website engagement.
-- Links to social media for further visual content such as photos and videos.

 ---